-Sprinkler protection could give additional benefits, such as a reduction in insurance premiums, a reduction in the amount of portable firefighting equipment necessary, and the relaxation of restrictions in the design of buildings.
+Sprinkler protection could give additional benefits, such as a reduction in insurance premiums, the amount of portable firefighting equipment necessary, and the relaxation of restrictions in the design of buildings.

-Guidance on the design and installation of new sprinkler systems and the maintenance of all systems is given in the Loss Prevention Council (LPC) rules, BS EN 1284522 or BS 5306-269 and should only be carried out by a competent person.
-Routine maintenance by on-site personnel may include checking of pressure gauges, alarm systems, water supplies, any anti-freezing devices and automatic booster pump(s).
-For example, diesel fire pumps should be given a test run for 30 minutes each week.
+Guidance on the design and installation of new sprinkler systems and the maintenance of all systems is given in the Loss Prevention Council (LPC) Rules or BS EN 1284522 or BS 5306-269 and should only be carried out by a competent person.

+Routine maintenance by on-site personnel may include checking of pressure gauges, alarm systems, water supplies, any anti-freezing devices and automatic booster pump(s), for example diesel fire pumps should be given a test run for 30 minutes each week.